Aciel07/Smart-Contract-Project/README.md

-# Smart-Contract-Project
+# CoffeePoints Smart Contract

 ## Description
-This Solidity project is a modified simple token system that implements the `require()`, `assert()`, and `revert()` statements.
-The token contract includes basic functionality for minting, burning, and transferring tokens, while tracking token balances and total supply.
+A Solidity-based rewards system designed to simulate a real-world loyalty program.
+This program allows users to earn points by purchasing coffee, redeem points for rewards, and transfer points to others.
+It implements Solidity's `require()`, `assert()`, and `revert()` statements to ensure the integrity and reliability of transactions.

 ## Key Features

+### Program Information
-- **Token Information**: The contract publicly stores details about the token name, abbreviation, and total supply of tokens.
+- The contract publicly stores details about the rewards program name, point symbol, and the total points issued.

-- **Minting Functionality**: New tokens can be created and assigned to a specific address.
-The total supply of tokens is increased by the number of tokens minted, and the recipient's balance is updated accordingly.
-Checks are included to ensure minting values are positive.

-- **Burning Functionality**: Allows token holders to destroy tokens, reducing both the total supply and the balance of the specified address.
-The function ensures that the address has sufficient tokens before proceeding with the burn.

-- **Transfer Functionality**: Users can transfer tokens to other addresses.
-During each transfer, the total supply of tokens is reduced by the transferred amount.
-This modification ensures that token supply decreases with every transfer.
-Checks are also included to confirm that the sender has a sufficient balance for the transfer.
+### **Earning Points**
+- Customers earn 10 points for every coffee cup purchased.
+- Points are assigned to the customer's address, and the total points issued are updated.
+- Ensures that the number of coffee cups purchased is positive.

+### **Redeeming Points**
+- Customers can redeem their points in multiples of 50 for rewards.
+- Reduces both the customer's balance and the total points issued.
+- Checks ensure the customer has enough points and prevents unauthorized redemptions.

+### **Transferring Points**
+- Customers can transfer their points to another user.
+- Deducts points from the sender’s balance and adds them to the recipient’s balance.
+- Ensures that the sender has sufficient points before completing the transfer.

+### **Balance Check**
+- Provides an easy way to check the points balance of any customer by their address.

 ## Resources Used
-- **Remix IDE**: [Remix Ethereum](https://remix.ethereum.org/) for coding and testing the Solidity contract.
+- **Remix IDE**: For coding, testing, and deploying the Solidity contract.

 ## Authors
-- **Aciel07**
+**Aciel07**